apache/nuttx/drivers/syslog/README.txt

   3. Serialization Buffer
   -----------------------
-  A final option is the use the an "interrupt buffer" to buffer the interrupt level SYSLOG output.
+  A final option is the use of an "interrupt buffer" to buffer the interrupt level SYSLOG output.
 In this case:

     * SYSLOG output generated from interrupt level process in not sent to